bradyhouse/house/fiddles/aws/vpc/vpc-network-acl-lab.md

 11. An ephemeral port is a short-lived transport protocol port for Internet Protocol (IP) communications
 12. 1024-65535
 13. Add an inbound rule, #99, blocking HTTP requests from 136.30.8.132/32.
+14. No. Use a NACL.
-14. No. Subnets are automatically associated with the default network ACL
+15. No. Subnets are automatically associated with the default network ACL

 ##